R2Northstar/NorthstarWiki/docs/using-northstar/progression.md

 As of version `1.19.0` Northstar allows you to toggle the progression system.
 This means that you can choose whether to have everything unlocked or not.
+By default progression is disabled and all weapons and skins are unlocked.

 ## Enabling/Disabling Progression